Is My Partner Avoidant? Quiz + How to Deal with Avoidant Attachment

 By Jim Hall, MS

-How can you know if your partner- boyfriend, girlfriend, wife, or husband might be avoidant?
+How can you tell if your partner- boyfriend, girlfriend, wife, or husband is avoidant attachment?
+And how can you best deal with an avoidant partner?

 Circle either Yes or No to the following statements:

-- My partner was great initially (attentive, complimentary, caring, affectionate, etc.) but gradually became more distant/shut down/uncaring.
+- My partner was great initially (attentive, complimentary, caring, affectionate, etc.), but gradually became more distant, shut down, and uncaring.

-Yes __ No __ - My partner is often critical of me (belittling, condescending, pointing out flaws or imperfections, etc.).
+Yes __ No __ - My partner often criticizes me (belittling, condescending, pointing out flaws or imperfections, etc.).

-Yes __ No __ - My partner walks away during disagreements/arguments, may go away to “explode,” or may say to me, “Forget it; I don’t want to talk about it.”
+Yes __ No __ - My partner walks away during disagreements or arguments, might step away to vent, or may refuse to discuss it.

 Yes __ No __ - My partner is vague or unclear about what happened in his/her past relationships or why a relationship ended.

-Yes __ No __ - My partner is unsupportive/unsympathetic when I need him/her most.
+Yes __ No __ - My partner is unsupportive and unsympathetic when I need them most.

-Yes __ No __ - My partner is self-centered, arrogant, selfish, and/or narcissistic.
+Yes __ No __ - My partner sometimes seems to be self-centered, arrogant, selfish, and/or narcissistic.

-Yes __ No __ - My partner blames me when we have problems/difficulties in our relationship.
+Yes __ No __ - My partner blames me when we encounter problems or difficulties in our relationship.

 Yes __ No __ - My partner refuses to say, “I love you”, but tries to imply otherwise.